anesmatwi/flashcardproject/README.md

 * **Libraries:** PyTorch, Hugging Face Transformers, PEFT, FAISS, LangChain, SentenceTransformers
 * **Frameworks:** FastAPI, Jupyter

-## Setup and Installation
-[Provide instructions on creating a virtual environment, installing requirements.txt, and setting up the `.env` file for API keys.]

 ## Hardware Notes
 This pipeline was designed to be orchestrated locally, taking advantage of a multi-GPU pool for parallel inference during dataset generation and model evaluation.